-The LUPC have indicated that they will soon be sending the draft Interim Plan to the Main Table with several very important issues still to be resolved by negotiators.
+Early in 2012 the LUPC have indicated that they would soon send the draft Interim Plan to the Main Table with several very important issues still to be resolved by negotiators.
 Federal negotiators have said that the draft ILUP will go through an extensive internal review before they will be prepared to discuss it in detail with DFN.
 Some preliminary main table discussions have been held on the ILUP.